sukikrishna/powerOutages/README.md

 The test statistic is the TVD between the distribution of causes when the cause details are missing or not missing

-We perform a permutation test to check if the `CAUSE.CATEGORY.DETAIL` missingness depends on `CAUSE.CATEGORY`
+We perform a permutation test to check if the `CAUSE.CATEGORY.DETAIL` missingness depends on `CAUSE.CATEGORY` with Total Variation Distance (TVD) as the test statistic.

+*Null hypothesis*: The missingness of `CAUSE.CATEGORY.DETAIL` does not depend on `CAUSE.CATEGORY`.

+*Alternative hypothesis*: The missingness of `CAUSE.CATEGORY.DETAIL` does depend on `CAUSE.CATEGORY`.

 <iframe
   src="assets/Empirical_Distribution_of_the_TVD.html"